bknowles/chef-fundamentals/slides/just-enough-ruby-for-chef/01_slide.md

     @@@ ruby
     :thing

-Symbols are commonly used as hash keys instead of strings because they are often more memory efficient.
+Symbols have been used as hash keys instead of strings because they can be more memory efficient.
+However, they are not as easy for non-programmers to understand, so you generally want to avoid them where possible.

     @@@ ruby
     {